The phrase "Primary" can mean something different depending on what subject you're in.

 When you're asked to find primary research, you're being asked to find articles describing research that was conducted by the authors.

-Check out the video below to watch the Nursing and Health Sciences librarian describe the differences between primary and secondary research.
+Check out the video below for an explanation of the differences between primary and secondary research.

 To determine if the article you're looking at is considered Primary Research, look for the following: